SPADE: Sparsity-Guided Debugging for Deep Neural Networks: The Method

 \paragraph{Sample augmentation.} There are two motivations for employing augmentations.
-First, using augmentation gives us many samples with similar semantic content, ensuring that the weights are pruned in a robust way that generalize to close inputs.
-Second, having multiple samples allows us to meet a technical requirement of the OBC sparsity solver, which requires the Hessian matrix corresponding to the problem in Equation~\ref{eqn:l2sparsity}, specifically $X_i X_i^\top$, be non-singular, which is more likely for larger input batches.
+First, using augmentation gives us many samples with similar semantic content, ensuring that the weights are pruned in a way that generalizes to close inputs.
+Second, having multiple samples allows us to meet a technical requirement of the sparsity solvers, namely that the Hessian matrix corresponding to the problem in Equation~\ref{eqn:l2sparsity}, specifically $X_i X_i^\top$, be non-singular, which is more likely for larger input batches.
 We incorporate \emph{Random Remove}, \emph{Color Jitter}, and \emph{Random Crop} augmentations, which mask a random section of the image, randomly alter the brightness, contrast, and saturation of the image, and scale and crop the image, respectively.
 We provide details of the augmentations we have used, and example image transformations under augmentation in Appendix~\ref{appendix:hyperparameters}, and ablations on the augmentation mechanisms in Appendix~\ref{appendix:augment_ablation}.